Quantcast

 2. Elderberry Syrup

 You can start taking a spoonful of elderberry syrup every day as you head into cold and flu season to prevent the cold or flu from taking hold.
-Elderberry syrup can also make a delicious and quick sweet drink.
-Simply put a tablespoon or so in with water, ice, and lemon.
+Elderberry syrup can also be used to make a delicious and quick sweet drink.
+Put a tablespoon or so in with water, ice, and lemon.

 Why elderberry?
 Along with its long history of use by humans to strengthen the immune system, elderberry is known to fight viruses, including the flu.
 It also seems to reduce flu symptoms when taken within 48 hours of the first signs.
-Elderberry is an important herb for treating respiratory as well as viral infections.
+Elderberry is an important herb for treating respiratory and viral infections.

 3. Garlic and Honey Remedy

 This is my #1 remedy for cold and flu due to its reliable effectiveness.
-We chop one clove of garlic and allow to sit for about 10 minutes to activate enzymes that in turn activate additional immune-supporting compounds.
-Then place the garlic on a spoon with raw local honey.
+We chop one clove of garlic and allow it to sit for about 10 minutes to activate enzymes that, in turn, activate additional immune-supporting compounds.
+Then, place the garlic on a spoon with raw local honey.
 Swallow, usually with a bit of water.
 That’s it!
 It’s best not to chew but to swallow straight down.

 Why garlic and honey?
-Garlic, just like elderberry and ginger, has long been used by humans to take care of the body and prevent illness.
-Cold and flu being on this list, the antivirus, antibacterial ,and antifungal properties of the garlic do an excellent job of both preventing and treating cold and flu.
+Just like elderberry and ginger, garlic has long been used by humans to take care of the body and prevent illness.
+Cold and flu being on this list, the antivirus, antibacterial, and antifungal properties of garlic do an excellent job of both preventing and treating cold and flu.
 Learn more about garlic’s healing powers.

-The honey, while masking the strong garlic flavor, also soothes the throat and tummy.
+While masking the strong garlic flavor, the honey also soothes the throat and tummy.
 Honey also has antibacterial and antiviral properties to aid your body’s defenses.
 Learn more about honey’s health benefits.

 Give yourself the gift of preparation this year.
 Stock your cold and flu apothecary with a few ingredients—garlic, honey, ginger, turmeric, and perhaps even elderberry syrup—and have these remedies ready in your cabinet.
 Remember that they work only if you use them!